 The institution is a secular school, started as a high school and a kindergarten in the early 1980s.

-Mar Elias has become a shining beacon of hope for all people of the Holy Land - and around the world.
+Mar Elias has become a shining beacon of hope for all people of the Holy Land and worldwide.
 MEEI was the inspiration of Father Elias Chacour, who also served as the Archbishop of the Melkite Catholic Church of Akko, Haifa, Nazareth, and all Galilee from 2006 until his retirement in 2014.
-In 1965, when Father Chacour became the parish priest of St. George Melkite Catholic Church in Ibillin, he realized that the future of the villagers in Ibillin, the citizens of the state of Israel, and indeed all of God'sGod's children in the Holy Land, would depend on educating the young in the ways of peace, reconciliation, respect, and justice.
+In 1965, when Father Chacour became the parish priest of St. George Melkite Catholic Church in Ibillin, he realized that the future of the villagers in Ibillin, the citizens of the state of Israel, and indeed all of God's children in the Holy Land, would depend on educating the young in the ways of peace, reconciliation, respect, and justice.

 Father Chacour thus began his life's work to build schools to educate children of all ethnic and religious backgrounds based upon these principles.
 That vision is now alive in the schools of Ibillin for more than 3,000 students and faculty of Christian, Jewish, Muslim, and Druze heritage, who study and teach together as one community of learning and service.
 The amazing growth of MEEI from a few students to more than 3,000 in just a few years reminds us of Jesus' miracle of transforming a few loaves of bread and fish into enough for 5,000 to be fed.

 The total enrollment is close to 2,500 students, of which 1,000 are in high school.
-High school students from a 50-mile radius to attend school.
+High school students from a 50-mile radius attend school.
 The high school is among the top-ranked schools in all of Israel.
 Archbishop Chacour arrived in the village of Ibillin upon his appointment as the Abuna for the St. George Melkite Catholic Church by the then Archbishop of the Diocese of Haifa, Akko, Nazareth and all of Galilee in 1962.
 One of his first concerns was the children's education, knowing that future opportunities would be minimal without education.
 First came a library, summer camps, then a nursery school and kindergarten, then the high school, and finally the grammar school, which eventually became grades 1 through 8.
 In 2004, a new elementary school building was opened.
 The Middle School is located in the building formerly the high school, a short distance from the elementary school.